apache/trafficcontrol/blueprints/to-locks.md

 ## Problem Description

-Currently, there is no way to guarantee that only your changes will make their way into a snapshot or queue updates for the servers of a CDN.
+1. Currently, there is no way to guarantee that only your changes will make their way into a snapshot of a CDN.
 If somebody else makes changes while you're in the middle of modifying your CDN components or properties, their changes will "dirty" your snapshot and change the integrity of the data that you'd expect in your snapshot.

+2. There is no way to prevent another user from performing a snapshot and prematurely propagating the (incomplete) changes to Traffic Router and Traffic Monitor.

+3. There is no way to prevent other users from queueing updates on servers, and prematurely propagating the (incomplete) changes to the Traffic Servers.

-This could result in data mismatches and inconsistencies.
+All the above three cases could result in data mismatches and inconsistencies.
 CDN locks will serve as a way to avoid data corruption in snapshots and queue update activities by ensuring that only the intended user(s) is able to pass their changes to the snapshot/ queue updates.
 By placing locks on a CDN, a user can essentially block out other users from modifying data that would dirty their view of the